Raspberry Cinnamon Rolls

 - Add butter to water and microwave at 15 second intervals until liquid is 120-130°F. (Butter may not completely melted) Water should be very warm, but not hot to the touch.

-- Add to the flour mixture along with the egg.
+- Add butter and water to the flour mixture along with the egg.

 - Beat with electric mixer, on medium speed for 2 minutes, scraping bowl occasionally.